ek822/UpKnight/README.md

+# UpKnight
-# UpKnight is a file integrity monitoring tooling to ensure consistency and trustworthiness of user data
+A file integrity monitoring tooling to ensure consistency and trustworthiness of user data

 # IN-PROGRESS...